hashicorp/terraform-provider-aws/website/docs/r/sagemaker_model.html.markdown

 * `container_hostname` - (Optional) The DNS host name for the container.
 * `environment` - (Optional) Environment variables for the Docker container.
    A list of key value pairs.
+* `image_config` - (Optional) Specifies whether the model container is in Amazon ECR or a private Docker registry accessible from your Amazon Virtual Private Cloud (VPC).
+For more information see [Using a Private Docker Registry for Real-Time Inference Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-containers-inference-private.html). see [Image Config](#image-config).

+### Image Config

+* `repository_access_mode` - (Required) Specifies whether the model container is in Amazon ECR or a private Docker registry accessible from your Amazon Virtual Private Cloud (VPC).
+Allowed values are: `Platform` and `Vpc`.

 ## Attributes Reference